DannyCamenisch/INI-Summary/README.md

 # Introduction to Neuroinformatics (227-1037-00L)
 Summary for the course Introduction to Neuroinformatics (227-1037-00L) at ETH.
-The summary was written in Obsidian, therefore it is best advised to use Obsidian to view it.
-When the summary is complete, I will try to make a PDF version available.
+The summary was first written in Obsidian and later converted into a single markdown file.
+This was then exported using pandoc.

 Feel free to contribute if you spot any mistakes, have clearer explanations or find something is missing!